PEDASI/app-cyclehealth-map/README.md

 * If accessing the application via GitHub's gh-pages, go to https://southampton-rsg.github.io/app-cyclehealth-map/.

 You can then add your PEDASI Application or User API key, and select 'Get Routes'.
-The 'Cycle Route' dropdown will then be populated with all cycle routes within BT's cycle path catalogue.
+The 'Cycle Route' dropdown will then be populated with all cycle routes within CISCO's cycle path catalogue.
 Click submit to get a breakdown on the map of the cycle route, along with air quality data for each route waypoint obtained from CleanSpace.
 Hovering over a waypoint will show the extent of pollutants for that waypoint in a popup.